 Some of the other federal agencies providing support for basic and applied research, education, or technical assistance include the Environmental Protection Agency, the Agency for International Development, the National Aeronautics and Space Administration, the National Endowment for the Humanities and the National Endowment for the Arts, and the Departments of Agriculture, Labor, Transportation, Commerce, Justice, and the Interior.

-THE FOUNDATION CENTER.
 The Foundation Center provides information on foundations, corporate giving, and related subjects.
+Please contact the Development Office for access to The Foundation Center funding source database.
 NOTE: Gallaudet faculty and staff must discuss any approach to foundations with the Development Office.